gitlabhq/gitlab-recipes/misc/homedir-move/README.md

 ### 8. Add/Update gitlab service and default files

-We need to apply the following patch to /etc/init.d/gitlab, This has been submitted as a PR already to gitlabhq
+We need to apply the following patch to `/etc/init.d/gitlab`, This has been submitted as a PR already to gitlabhq.
+This enables to read the default file, and initialises other variables.
+Without this diff, other variables then also need to be defined in `/etc/default/gitlab`

 ```diff
 --- gitlab      2013-12-20 16:27:14.919395198 -0500